-The construction, operation and abandonment of non-utility oil and gas pipelines and associated installations and facilities in B.C. is regulated by the BCER pursuant to the Oil and Gas Activities Act (British Columbia).
+The construction, operation and abandonment of non-utility oil and gas pipelines and associated installations and facilities in B.C. is regulated by the BCER pursuant to the Energy Resource Activities Act (British Columbia).
 A permit from the BCER is required to construct or operate a pipeline or associated installations or facilities.
 The BCER may impose any conditions it considers necessary on such a permit.
 Decisions by the BCER must, among other things, provide for the sound development of the oil and gas sector by fostering a healthy environment, a sound economy and social well-being; and ensure safe and efficient practices.
 The BCER also has a mandate to encourage the participation of Indigenous peoples in regulatory processes affecting them.

-The BCER administers methane emissions regulations in B.C., under the Drilling and Production Regulation and the Oil and Gas Activities Act (British Columbia), which address methane emissions in the upstream oil and gas sector.
+The BCER administers methane emissions regulations in B.C., under the Drilling and Production Regulation and the Energy Resource Activities Act (British Columbia), which address methane emissions in the upstream oil and gas sector.
 The BCER is also responsible for ensuring the proper cleanup, reclamation and restoration of oil and gas infrastructure sites, and the management of liability associated with such sites pursuant to the Permittee Capability Assessment program discussed under "Environmental Costs and Liabilities" below.
-As discussed below, as a result of the Energy Statutes Amendment Act, 2022 (British Columbia) the BCER will have additional powers and tools with respect to liability management.
-However, these changes are set to come into force by future regulation, the timing of which is uncertain.
+As discussed below, as a result of the Energy Statutes Amendment Act, 2022 (British Columbia) the BCER has been granted additional powers and tools with respect to liability management.